Advertising network: Based on the number of clients and traffic quality

 Ad networks can also be divided into first-tier and second-tier networks.
 First-tier advertising networks have a large number of their own advertisers and publishers, they have high quality traffic, and they serve ads and traffic to second-tier networks.
 Examples of first-tier networks include the major search engines.
 Second-tier advertising networks may have some of their own advertisers and publishers, but their main source of revenue comes from syndicating ads from other advertising networks.

 While it is common for websites to be categorized into tiers, these can be misleading because tier 1 and tier 2 networks might perform differently based on different metrics, such as reach versus impressions.

+Considerations and challenges for publishers

+All publishers have the same goal: maximizing their earnings from display advertising, without negatively impacting their readers' user experience.
+These two goals are often in tension with one another, as a more heavy ad set-up can lead to more revenue, but if it significantly impacts user experience and readability, it can lead to lower traffic and lower user retention, which subsequently reduces ad revenue.

+Another key challenge facing publishers is reduced earnings from display advertising due to Google AI overviews leading to more zero-click searches, which reduces traffic to publishers.
+Due to declining traffic and lower ad rates, publishers have begun seeking alternative monetization sources to reduce their reliance on display advertising networks.
+In September 2026, publisher management firm Imperium Comms said many publishers had "moved away from being dependent on traffic-reliant display advertising revenue" by switching to alternative monetization sources with them.

 Ad targeting and optimization

-One aspect of ad-serving technology is automated and semi-automated means of optimizing bid prices, placement, targeting, or other characteristics.
+One key aspect of ad-serving technology is automated and semi-automated means of optimizing bid prices, placement, targeting, and other characteristics.
 Significant methods include: